-UN chief urges Security Council to push for immediate Gaza ceasefire
+US vetoes UN resolution calling for Gaza ceasefire

 Palestinians detained by Israel in Gaza blindfolded, stripped to underwear

-“Some 130 hostages are still held captive.
-I call for their immediate and unconditional release, as well as their humane treatment and visits from the International Committee of the Red Cross until they are freed,” Guterres said.

-“At the same time, the brutality perpetrated by Hamas can never justify the collective punishment of the Palestinian people.”
+After several failed attempts to take action, the Security Council last month called for pauses in fighting to allow aid access to Gaza, which Guterres on Friday described as a “spiralling humanitarian nightmare”.

+The US favours its own diplomacy, rather than Security Council action, to win the release of more hostages and press Israel to better protect civilians in its assault on Gaza, which it launched after the Hamas attack that Israel says killed 1,200 people.
+Gaza’s Health Ministry says more than 17,480 people have been killed in the Israeli assault.

-Guterres deployed rarely-used Article 99 of the UN Charter to bring to the council’s attention “any matter which in his opinion may threaten the maintenance of international peace and security”.
+The vote came after Guterres deployed rarely-used Article 99 of the UN Charter to bring to the council’s attention “any matter which, in his opinion, may threaten the maintenance of international peace and security”.

-Deputy US Ambassador Robert Wood told the Security Council the US did not support an immediate ceasefire.

-“While the United States strongly supports the durable peace, in which both Israelis and Palestinians can live in peace and security, we do not support calls for an immediate ceasefire,” he said.

 Al Jazeera’s diplomatic editor James Bays said that Guterres’s invocation of Article 99 of the UN charter was extremely rare.